ljlm0402/typescript-express-starter/README.md

 The package is configured to use TypeScript instead of JavaScript.

-NOTE: This project is a variation of [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript) by [seanpmaxwell](https://github.com/seanpmaxwell) 👍
+> The project referred to [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript) by [seanpmaxwell](https://github.com/seanpmaxwell) 👍

 ## 🚀 Quick Start

-### Install with the npm Global Package
+### Install with the NPM Global Package

 ```bash
 $ npm install -g typescript-express-starter